OrcaBus/platform-integration-tests/README.md

 Before using this template, search for all instances of `TODO:` comments in the codebase and update them as appropriate for your service.
 This includes replacing placeholder values (such as stack names).

-### Conventions

 ### Linting & Formatting

-Automated checks are enforces via pre-commit hooks, ensuring only checked code is committed.
+Automated checks are enforced via pre-commit hooks, ensuring only checked code is committed.
 For details consult the `.pre-commit-config.yaml` file.

 Manual, on-demand checking is also available via `make` targets (see below).
 For details consult the `Makefile` in the root of the project.